LIKO-12/legacy-2/Documentation/Guides/getting_started.md

 following the [installation guide](./installation.md).
 Once you have LIKO-12 up and running on your machine, you can go to the next step.

-# Running and editing the demo games
+# Running and editing the demos

 ## Running a game

-A good entry point to learning to use LIKO-12 is looking at the code of the demo games that come bundled with LIKO-12.
+A good entry point to learning to use LIKO-12 is looking at the code of the demos that come bundled with LIKO-12.

-The demo games need to be installed with the following command:
+The demos need to be installed with the following command:

 ```bash
 install_demos